Spar (retailer): History

+20th century

-Spar was founded in 1932, in the South Holland town of Zegwaart (now part of Zoetermeer).
-In 1953, an International Spar office opened in Amsterdam to control and further develop the organisation throughout Europe and other continents.
-Many Spar shops are in Europe, but they can also be found in a number of countries outside of Europe, such as Australia, Oman, Saudi Arabia, Qatar, United Arab Emirates, Nigeria, South Africa, Botswana, Namibia, Zimbabwe, Zambia, Mozambique, Seychelles, Sri Lanka, Cameroon, China, India.
+Spar was founded in 1932 in Zegwaart, Netherlands.
+In 1953, an International Spar office opened in Amsterdam to manage international expansion.
+Spar shops can be found in Europe, Australia, Oman, Saudi Arabia, Qatar, United Arab Emirates, Israel, Nigeria, South Africa, Botswana, Namibia, Zimbabwe, Zambia, Mozambique, Seychelles, Sri Lanka, Cameroon, China, and India.
 Spar opened in Vanuatu on 1 December 2009, ending Au Bon Marché's grocery monopoly.

-A Spar shop may be owned independently, by a franchisee, or be part of a chain, depending on the model applied in any given country.
+A Spar shop may be owned independently, by a franchise, or be part of a chain, depending on the model applied in any given country.
 The owners of the parent company vary from country to country and may include the shop owners themselves.
 The name and the current logo was most recently revised in 1968 by Raymond Loewy and has since remained unchanged.

-In the United Kingdom Spar, founded in 1959, may be a supermarket or a convenience shop, and is more common in Northern Ireland than Great Britain.
+In the United Kingdom, Spar was founded in 1959 and may be a supermarket or a convenience shop.
 In 1997, Spar was introduced to most United Kingdom military bases by the Navy, Army and Air Force Institutes (Naafi), where it sells a variety of civilian and military products.
-In Ireland the Spar brand is known for neighbourhood shops and also the subformat Eurospar acting as mini-supermarkets.
+In Ireland and Northern Ireland, the Spar brand is known for neighbourhood shops and also the subformat Eurospar acting as mini-supermarkets.

 Since 1996, the company has been a major sponsor of the European Athletic Association and its events.

-The Dutch Spar is a member of Superunie, an inventory purchasing organisation for a number of otherwise unaffiliated supermarket brands.
+Spar stores in the Netherlands are members of Superunie, an inventory purchasing organisation for a number of otherwise unaffiliated supermarket brands.